Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Dr. Suwa Michiko Pediatric Clinic, Shibuya

-Dr. Suwa Michiko Pediatric Clinic, also known as Medical Clinic Hiroo, is an English-speaking clinic located in Hiroo in the Shibuya ward of Tokyo.
-You can reach this clinic by a 7-minute walk from the Hiroo station’s exit #2.
+Dr. Suwa Michiko Pediatric Clinic, also known as Medical Clinic Hiroo, is an English-speaking clinic located in Hiroo, in the Shibuya ward of Tokyo.
+It is a 7-minute walk from Hiroo station’s exit #2.

 This clinic specializes in pediatrics but also offers internal medicine and dermatology treatments.
-In case you are looking for imported vaccinations, this is one of the clinics that can help you with that.
+It can help you obtain imported vaccinations.

 The clinic mainly accepts patients with prior appointments, and you can call them for the same as per the following times: